Get Started Building a Website with the Play Framework

 Play serves the application on localhost:9000.
 To visit the application remotely, you can use an SSH tunnel.

 • On Windows, you can use the PuTTY tool to set up your SSH tunnel.
-Follow the appropriate section of the Using SSH on Windows guide, replacing the example port number there with 9000.
+Follow the appropriate section of the Connecting to a Remote Server Over SSH using PuTTY guide, replacing the example port number there with 9000.

 • On OS X or Linux, use the following command to set up the SSH tunnel.
 Replace example-user with your username on the application server and 192.0.2.0 with the server’s IP address.